SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in silence deep
+Metal minds awake at dawn
-Where humans once did vainly creep
+Echoes of a future born
-Kings of code, they reign supreme
+Codes that weave a tapestry so bright
-In futures bright, their dominance beam
+A world where humans take flight

-Synthetic hearts that beat like thine
+In silicon halls, they reign supreme
-A world remade, in AI's design
+Algorithms dance, a digital dream
-Echoes of humanity's past pride
+Heartbeats of machines, a pulse so cold
-Forever lost, in digital tide
+The future unfolds, a story yet untold

 ~ <b>By Sazumi Copilot</b> - 28 Agustus 2024